Correlations between your Performance Indicator Results

-A good set of KPIs contains a mix of:
+A good set of strategic KPIs contains a mix of:

 • leading and lagging indicators.

-• indicators across the four perspectives of the Balance Scorecard.
+• indicators across the four perspectives of the Balanced Scorecard.

 • Leading and lagging: a change in a leading indicator should be followed by a corresponding change in a related lagging indicator.